-Completing archeology (arch) review for permitting is a pinch point.
-However, if CAL FIRE is the lead agency, you can utilize the MOU CAL FIRE has with CLFA to allow RPFs/arch certified staff to work underneath their licenses.
+Completing archeology (arch) review for permitting is often a pinch point.
+However, if CAL FIRE is the lead agency (under FPRs), you can utilize the MOU CAL FIRE has with CLFA to allow RPFs/arch certified staff to work underneath their licenses.
 CAL FIRE is the lead agency if the FPRs are being used.
-In some cases, CAL FIRE will also be the lead agency if they are funding the project and have agreed to do so.
-But this scenario is now rare.

-If CAL FIRE is not the lead agency, budget adequately for a professional Archaeologist.
+If CAL FIRE is not the lead agency, as in most CEQA cases, budget adequately for a certified professional Archaeologist.
 This can be an expensive and time-consuming process, so starting on the Arch process with a professional as early as possible is recommended.